cmmcleod/coriolis/README.md

 #Ship and Component Database

-See Data Readme for details on structure, etc.
+See Data Wiki for details on structure, etc.

 Please submit issues, or better yet pull requests for any corrections or additions to the database.

-Feature Requests and To Do List
+#Feature Requests and To Do List

+#To Do

+#Data
+#Internal Components

+## Frame Shift Drive Interdictors
+ - Get actual range for range rating in Light seconds

+#License